This is the Continuous Integration Build of FHIR (will be incorrect/inconsistent at times).

 In this example,

-following predicates (e.g. fhir:status
+following properties (e.g. fhir:status)

-are prefixed names (like XML namespaced names),[ ... ]
+are prefixed names (like XML namespaced names),[ ... ]'s,"http://loinc.org"^^xsd:anyURI).FHIR Turtle imposes additional conventions to simplify recognition

-use of Turtle for FHIR RDF uses the specialized media type application/fhir+turtle
+use of Turtle for FHIR RDF uses the specialized media type application/fhir+turtle.

-.
 FHIR uses Shape

 fhir.shex